facebook

 Who is a Candidate for Refractive Lens Exchange?

-RLE is typically recommended for individuals who:
+RLE is generally suggested for patients who:

 Advantages of Refractive Lens Exchange